EMMA019/Evo-chat/README.md

 ![Python](https://img.shields.io/badge/Python-3.8%2B-blue)
 ![Flask](https://img.shields.io/badge/Flask-2.3.3-green)

+Developers, researchers, and technical evaluators interested in experimental persona-driven AI systems, HCI studies, and longitudinal interaction research.
+Not intended for  children, etc.  use.

+Content scope

+Experimental conversational personas and behavior-modulation tools.
+This repository may include examples, demos, and configuration that can produce mature, emotionally charged, or provocative character expressions for research and prototyping.
+Explicit sexual content, graphic violence, and illegal activities are disabled by default.

+Purpose

+Research and experimentation only.
+The project is provided to enable reproducible experiments on persona evolution, long-term memory effects, and interaction dynamics.
+It is not a consumer product and is not intended for deployment without additional safety, legal, and ethical review.

 ## Overview

 "Personality Evolving AI Partner" is an innovative chatbot system where the AI's personality dynamically changes and evolves through conversations with the user.
 A Flask API backend and modern frontend UI work together to provide an immersive user experience.